-- c.
-Evaluation by internal examiner: 30 Marks - d.
+- a.
+Evaluation by internal examiner: 30 Marks - b.
 Practical File Evaluation and Viva Voce examination by external examiner: 50 Marks

 - 1. Internet Marketing: Strategy, Implementation and Practice by Dave Chaffey. - 2.
 Principles of Marketing by Philip Kotler. - 3.
 Information Technology for Retail, Girdhar Joshi, Oxford Printing Press - 4.
-Swapana Pradhan, Retailing Management, Tata Mc Graw Hill Publishing Company
+Swapana Pradhan, Retailing Management, Tata McGraw Hill Publishing Company

-MASTER OF VOCATION (RETAIL MANAGEMENT) (SEMESTER-III) SESSION 2019-20 CASE STUDIES IN RETAIL MANAGEMENT (PRACTICAL) COURSE CODE: MVRD-3326
+MASTER OF VOCATION (RETAIL MANAGEMENT) (SEMESTER -III) Session: 2021-22

+CASE STUDIES IN RETAIL MANAGEMENT Course Code: MVRD-3326

-- CO1: Critically review written case studies and provide feasible action recommendations. - CO2: Apply a structured problem-solving process to real business situations in the retail industry. - CO3: Assess profitability and overall success of the retail industry through the analysis of cases. - CO4: Summarize the steps performed in the analysis of a given case in the form of a presentation to a group of peers. - CO5: Demonstrate the ability to provide analysis and recommendations in the form of a written case report.
+- CO1: Critically review written case studies and provide feasible action recommendations. - CO2: Apply a structured problem-solving process to real business situations in the retail industry. - CO3: Assess profitability and overall success of the retail industry through the analysis of cases. - CO4: Summarize the steps performed in the analysis of a given case in the form of a presentation to a Group of peers. - CO5: Demonstrate the ability to provide analysis and recommendations in the form of a written Case report.